cipherstash/eqlpy/CONTRIBUTING.md

 # How to contribute to eqlpy

-## I want to use eqlpy in my programming language

-eqlpy currently works for Rust.

-If you would like to use eqlpy in another language, upvote an existing [discussion](https://github.com/cipherstash/eqlpy/discussions?discussions_q=is%3Aopen+label%3A%22new+language%22) and leave a comment, or start a new [discussion](https://github.com/cipherstash/eqlpy/discussions/new?category=ideas&labels=new%20language).

 ## I want to report a bug, or make a feature request

 Please use the GitHub issue tracker to report bugs, suggest features, or documentation improvements.